New bloggers are bound to make blogging mistakes. The best part is to realize them early and before you lose the interest in blogging.

 This is one of the biggest mistakes of blogger when they start blogging.

-The first thing they do is set up a blog and the next thing they do is put Adsense ads all over the place.
+The first thing to do is to set up a blog.
+The next thing to do is put Adsense ads all over the place.

 Write for users and not for Adsense.
-If you can generate traffic, there are ample ways to make money from blogs.
+If a blogger can generate traffic, there are ample ways to make money from blogs.

 2. Copy Paste Content

-The next most common mistake among new blogger is, they like to curate content than creating their own.
+The next most common mistake among new blogger is, they curate content from other blogs instead of creating their own.

-If the content is already online, why someone will prefer reading your content?
+If the content is already online, why someone will prefer reading it?

-Even if you are getting inspired by others content, write 10 times better content than the original one.
+Even if other blogger’s content inspires someone, write ten times better than the original one.

 3. Blogger.com Blogs